mshwery/mattshwery.com/_posts/2013-03-27-device-independence.md

 #### The web is responsive by default.

 Not really the web so much as I mean browsers.
 Browsers render html rather flexibly.
 Elements have default styles that allow fluidity.
-For every style rule you write, you are creating a more rigid definition of how an element should be rendered.
+For every style you write, you create a more rigid definition of how an element should be rendered.

 #### What if I use media queries?

 That's great.
 Really, media queries are a handy way to define styles selectively so your.
-For awhile I used to do something like this:
+I used to do something like this:

 ~~~ css
   @media all and (max-device-width: 480px) { … }
 ~~~

-I defined media query breakpoints around devices that I am familiar with: like the iPhone.
+I defined media queries around device dimensions that I was familiar with (like the iPhone).
 But this one wont target iPhone 5, nor many Android devices.

 I should have been doing this: